Polynomial Equations: Theory and Practice: Systems of equations and algebraic varieties

 with finitely many nonzero coefficients $c_\alpha \in K$.
-A system of polynomial equations is
+A system of polynomial equations~is

 where $f_1, \ldots, f_s \in R$.
-By a \emph{solution} of \eqref{eq:polsys} we mean a point $x \in \Kbar^n$ satisfying all of these $s$ equations. \emph{Solving} usually means finding coordinates for all solutions.
+By a \emph{solution} of \eqref{eq:polsys}, we mean a point $x \in \Kbar^n$ satisfying all of these $s$ equations. \emph{Solving} usually means finding coordinates for all solutions.
 This makes sense only when the set of solutions is finite, which typically happens when $s \geq n$.
 However, systems with infinitely many solutions can be `solved' too, in an appropriate sense \cite{sommese2001numerical}.
 We point out that one is often mostly interested in solutions $x \in K^n$ over the ground field $K$.
 The reason for allowing solutions over the algebraic closure $\Kbar$ is that many solution methods, like those discussed in Section \ref{sec:methods}, intrinsically compute all such solutions.
-Here are some examples.
+For instance, \eqref{eq:lagopt} is a polynomial system with $n = s = k + \ell$, and the field is $K = \mathbb{R}$.
+Here are some other examples.